-• We and our customers are subject to extensive government regulation, and any new laws and regulations, industry standards or revisions made to existing laws, regulations or industry standards affecting our business,
+• We and our clients are subject to extensive government regulation, and any new laws and regulations, industry standards or revisions made to existing laws, regulations or industry standards affecting our business, our clients' businesses or the electronic payments industry, or our or our clients' actual or perceived failure to comply with such obligations.

-- our customers' businesses or the electronic payments industry, or our or our customers' actual or perceived failure to comply with such obligations. - The businesses of many of our customers are strictly regulated in every jurisdiction in which they operate, and such regulations, and our customers' failure to comply with them. - We may be required to become licensed under state money transmission statutes. - We must comply with laws and regulations prohibiting unfair or deceptive acts or practices. - Governmental regulations designed to protect or limit access to or use of consumer information could adversely affect our ability to effectively provide our products and services. - Changes in tax laws or their judicial or administrative interpretations, or becoming subject to additional U.S., state or local taxes that cannot be passed through to our customers. - We are no longer an "emerging growth company" and are therefore subject to the auditor attestation requirement in the assessment of our internal controls over financial reporting and certain other increased disclosure and governance requirements. - We must maintain effective internal controls.
+- The businesses of many of our clients are strictly regulated in every jurisdiction in which they operate, and such regulations, and our clients' failure to comply with them. - We may be required to become licensed under state money transmission statutes. - We must comply with laws and regulations prohibiting unfair or deceptive acts or practices. - Governmental regulations designed to protect or limit access to or use of consumer information could adversely affect our ability to effectively provide our products and services. - Changes in tax laws or their judicial or administrative interpretations, or becoming subject to additional U.S., state or local taxes that cannot be passed through to our clients. - We must maintain effective internal controls and our failure to maintain such controls could lead to litigations. - We may face litigation and other risks as a result of the material weakness in our internal control over financial reporting.